-Tip #5 for your Compensation and Pension exam for Sleep Apnea : Prepare to Talk in Detail About Your Life
+Tip #5 for your C&P Exam for Sleep Apnea Secondary to PTSD: Prepare to Talk in Detail About Your Life

 You are going to want to give the C&P examiner a detailed description of your life before, during, and after service.